 The Bright and Rainy Cocktail

-This cocktail is an homage to those bright and rainy spring days and a play on the dark and stormy.
-Peach schnapps add a light fruitiness hinting at the summer harvest to come.
+This cocktail is an homage to those bright and rainy spring days.
+A play on the dark and stormy, but for spring with gin, ginger, and peach.

 Spring is creeping into most of the Northern hemisphere.
 The sun has come out a little more often, the days are longer, some milder weather has whetted our appetites.
 Even when it rains it’s not dark and gloomy, but rather bright, as if the sun is just behind the layer of clouds reminding us that he will be back soon.
 The rain is not depressing, it’s life-giving.